rkchoudhury/developers-guide/README.md

 ## Android Development

-In short, to learn Android Development, the top and best resource is **UDACITY** Courses !!
+In short, to learn Android Development, the top and best free resource is **UDACITY** !!
 Why ?
 Well they are developed in collaboration with Google and taught by Google's industry experts, following best and recommended practises !!
 So if you want to start learning Android Development, just pick a language and start learning from very basic from Udacity's Courses

 In Native Android Development we have two languages choices :-
-1. *Java* (Ex-Official Android Development Language)
+1. *Java* (Ex-Official Android Development Language, not recommended, all the courses are too old for java now)
 2. *Kotlin* (Kotlin was announced as an Official Android Development Language at **Google I/O May 2017** and now used by most of the top apps in PlayStore)

 ### Java